h2oai/h2o-3/h2o-docs/src/product/data-science/algo-params/distribution.rst

 Certain cases can exist, however, in which the median starting value for this loss function can lead to poor results (for example, if the median is the lowest or highest value in a tree node).
 The ``distribution`` option allows you to specify a different method.
 Available methods include AUTO, bernoulli, multinomial, gaussian, poisson, gamma, laplace, quantile, huber, and tweedie.

-- If the distribution is ``bernoulli``, the response column must be 2-class categorical
+- If the distribution is ``bernoulli``, the response column must be 2-class categorical.
+- If the distribution is ``quasibinomial``, the response column must be numeric and binary.
+(Available in GBM only.)
 - If the distribution is ``multinomial``, the response column must be categorical.
 - If the distribution is ``gaussian``, the response column must be numeric.
 - If the distribution is ``poisson``, the response column must be numeric.